 WHERE TO COMPOST ON CAMPUS:

 Compost collection is currently available in select administrative, academic, and residential buildings on campus.
-A map of these locations can be found here.

 All compostables must be collected in approved bags.
 The list of bags approved by the local composting facility can be found here.